 Eye pain that's on the surface of your eye might be described as itching, burning or shooting pain.
 Surface eye pain is often related to a foreign object in your eye, an eye infection, or anything that irritates or inflames the membrane covering the surface of your eye.

-You might describe eye pain originating deeper within your eye as throbbing or aching.
+You might describe eye pain that is deeper within your eye as throbbing or aching.

 - Cluster headache